ulelab/non-coinciding_cDNA_starts/README.md

 where [n] stands for a specific position on the density graph.
 To draw the graph, we then used Gaussian method with a 10-nucleotide smoothing window.

+# Assignment of the cDNA-end peak in eIF4A3 iCLIP
+For cDNA-end peak assignment in eIFA3 iCLIP data, we used exons longer then 100 nt that were in the top 50% of the distribution of exons based on cDNA coverage.
+This ensured that sufficient cDNAs were available for assignment of the putative binding sites.
+We then summarised all cDNA-end positions in the region -20 to +25 around exon-exon junctions and selected the position with the maximum cDNA count as the ‘cDNA-end peak’.

 # Main scripts
  - mapping_to_genome-PTBP1_and_U2AF65_iCLIP-pipeline.sh (PTBP1 and U2AF65 mapping pipeline to genome)
  - mapping_to_genome-PTBP1_and_U2AF65_CLIP-pipeline.sh (PTBP1 and U2AF65 mapping pipeline to genome)